samasthiti/samasthiti/_house-plans/mahesh-nagar-ji.md

 - https://samasthiti-constructions.s3.ap-south-1.amazonaws.com/uploads/PLAN(mahesh
   nagar ji)15X52  FINAL-Model_page-0001.jpg
 house_category: below-1000-sq-ft
+meta_title: ''

 ---
 **HOUSE PLAN DETAILS**

-The floor layout of 15’ feet by 50’ feet was designed as a residential building.
+The floor layout of 15’ feet by 52’ feet was designed as a residential building.
 The floor plan consists of the ground floor and first floor.
 The ground floors have an outside staircase, a drawing room, Kitchen with an open-to-the-sky wash area, and a master bedroom.
 The first floor consists of one master bedroom with an attached bathroom and balcony.

-**Plot size -** 15 Feet x 50 Feet
+**Plot size -** 15 Feet x 52 Feet

 **Facing the plot -** West